 Our children are not SICK or have illness, they are just born with a condition.
 This condition can manifest in various medical issues but those issues can be dealt with, with medical intervention.
 The one thing that you should do is to get in touch with older parents, a federation or an association that is working in the field of your child’s disability and get the number and kind of tests that your child needs to get done after their diagnosis.

 Each disability has different possible issues that can arise or not arise in a child but it is advisable to get prepared.
-For instance, in Down syndrome, an annual check up needs to be done of the child’s vision and hearing.
-A bi-annual check up of thyroid and dental should also be followed.
-Getting on top of the medical issues help a child achieve his true potential easily and early in life.
+For instance, in Down syndrome, an annual checkup needs to be done on the child’s vision and hearing.
+A bi-annual checkup of thyroid and dental should also be followed.
+Getting on top of medical issues helps a child achieve his true potential easily and early in life.

 4. Early intervention

-5. Your child is born in the best time in the history of the world
+5. Your child is born at the best time in the history of the world

 Facebook has thousands of support group pages where one can reach out to specialists, therapists, parents and other people in any continent of the world.
-One can access the programs, books, resources from all over the world sitting in the comfort of your home.
-You can compare notes over Skype or FaceTime with another parent and make strategies and plans to suit the needs of your child, while saving your valuable resources like money, energy and time.
-Which is why it is safe to say that your child is born in the best of times.
+One can access programs, books, and resources from all over the world sitting in the comfort of your home.
+You can compare notes over Skype or FaceTime with another parent and make strategies and plans to suit the needs of your child while saving your valuable resources like money, energy and time.
+This is why it is safe to say that your child is born in the best of times.

-6. Read, Research and learn to separate chaff from grain
+6. Read, Research and learn to separate the chaff from the grain

-There are a thousand programs ( local as well as international) that you can do or make your child do, but it all need to be decided keeping in mind the relative investment of time, money and energy and if it is worth all the effort.
-Many a times, milestones that parents worry about are achieved by children on their own timeline.
+There are a thousand programs ( local as well as international) that you can do or make your child do, but it all needs to be decided to keep in mind the relative investment of time, money and energy and if it is worth all the effort.
+Many times, milestones that parents worry about are achieved by children on their own timelines.
 Pushing them can do more harm.
-Which is why before choosing to invest yourself in a program, read extensively, read testimonials, talk to several parents who have done it, do a thorough research, ask to see tangible results or wait a little to see if you really need it.
+This is why before choosing to invest yourself in a program, read extensively, read testimonials, talk to several parents who have done it, do thorough research, ask to see tangible results or wait a little to see if you really need it.

 You may also like: Special Needs Parents: 6 Practical Ways To Stop Worrying And Start Living